larsjuhljensen/JensenLab/_pages/training_string.md

 ## Exercise 2

 In this exercise, we will work with the list of 541 proteins associated with epithelial ovarian cancer (EOC) as identified by phosphoproteomics in the study by [Francavilla et al.](https://doi.org/10.1016/j.celrep.2017.03.015).
-An adapted, simplified version of their results table can be downloaded [here](/assets/Francavilla2017CellRep.tsv).
+An adapted, simplified version of their results table can be downloaded [here in TSV format](/assets/Francavilla2017CellRep.tsv) and [here in XLSX format](/assets/Francavilla2017CellRep.xlsx).
 We recommend using Microsoft Excel, Numbers or a similar program to open the file.
 Alternatively copy the data into an online spreadsheet such as [Google sheets](https://docs.google.com/spreadsheets/u/0/).

 ### 2.1 Multiple proteins query